WesleyJw/Learning/MLOps101/03-FastAPI/tasks/README.md

 - `fastapi`: Build an API fast.
 - `uvicorn`: To web server implementation.
 - `sqlite3`: To data storage.
+- `hashlib`: To create a password hash.
+- `random`: To generate a password random seed.

 We are using the `CPU` library version to install a clean version of the pytorch library.
 Adding the following config to poetry makes it possible to use the `CPU` version.